Skip to main content

 • “Absolutely loved the design (so intricate and beautiful), graphics, music (amazing!) and puzzles (the domino one took me 2 hours to solve!).”

-• “The third part of the game is a complete disappointment: they recycled old music, old parts of the previous parts 1 and 2; everything sounded like it had already been seen.
-What is worse is that since the person who wrote the plot isn't part of the development team anymore, they changed the story from a paranormal one to a psychological horror story.”
+• “The third part of the game is a complete disappointment: they recycled old music and parts from the previous parts 1 and 2.
+Everything sounded repetitive, and, worst of all, since the person who wrote the plot probably isn't part of the development team anymore, they changed the story from paranormal to psychological horror.”

-• “The music was atmospheric, but it was really jarring because each area has its own soundtrack, and if you travel from one area to the next, the music cuts out abruptly.”
+• “The music was atmospheric but really jarring because each area has its own soundtrack, and when you travel from one area to the next, the music cuts out abruptly.”

 • emotional